Israel warns more than 1 million people to evacuate northern Gaza

 Palestinian officials say more than 1,500 people have died in the strikes, and the United Nations reports that 340,000 Palestinians have been displaced.
 Those numbers will surely rise: Scores of people were killed overnight in Gaza.
 In one attack, 17 people were killed in a bombing of a house in the Bureij refugee camp in the central Gaza Strip.
 Rescue workers were struggling to reach all the areas hit by Israeli bombs.

-Hamas' military wing, Ezzedin Al Qassam Brigades, said 13 hostages, among them foreigners, were killed by intense Israeli bombardment in different places of Gaza in just the past 24 hrs.
-That brings to 17 the number the group says we're killed by Israeli fire since Saturday.
+Hamas' military wing, Ezzedin Al Qassam Brigades, said 13 hostages, among them foreigners, were killed by intense Israeli bombardment in different places of Gaza in just the past 24 hours.
+That brings to 17 the number the group says were killed by Israeli fire since Saturday.

 An Israeli siege continued to block the transport of food, water and humanitarian supplies into the territory.